Analysis | When you can impeach a president, according to Trump’s defenders

 No impeachments that happen too quickly.

 When a mob of Trump supporters stormed the U.S. Capitol in an effort to block the counting of electoral votes on Jan.
-6, House Democrats moved quickly to impeach Trump a second time, with the goal of removing him from office to prevent any similar scenario from occurring again.
+6, House Democrats moved quickly to impeach Trump a second time, with the goal of removing him from office to prevent any similar scenarios from occurring again.
 By Jan.
-13, the House had voted to impeach and Democrats called for a rapid trial and for Trump’s removal.
+13, the House had voted to impeach and Democrats called for a rapid Senate trial and for Trump’s removal.

 For Trump’s defenders this time around, that speed itself was unacceptable.

-“To say there was a rush to judgment by the House would be a grave understatement,” Trump attorney David Schoen said Tuesday.
+“To say there was a rush to judgment by the House would be a grave understatement,” Trump attorney David I. Schoen said Tuesday.
 Decrying the process as a “snap impeachment,” he warned that advancing an impeachment “without any semblance of due process at every step along the way puts the office of the President of the United States at risk every single day.”

-Nine times Schoen tsk-tsked the idea of snap impeachments or decisions as paving the way for unacceptable attacks on American presidents.
+Nine times, Schoen tsk-tsked the idea of snap impeachments or decisions as paving the way for unacceptable attacks on American presidents.
 At another point, he even insinuated that the House had moved unnecessarily quickly.

 “House managers claim the need for impeachment was so urgent that they had to rush the proceedings with no time to spare for a more thorough investigation, or really any investigation at all,” he said.
 “But that claim is belied by what happened or didn’t happen next.
-The House leadership unilaterally and by choice, waited another 12 days to deliver the article to this Senate to begin the trial process.”
+The House leadership, unilaterally and by choice, waited another 12 days to deliver the article to this Senate to begin the trial process.”

 Those able to remember the distant history of last month will recognize the flaw in this claim.
 The Senate was then still under Republican control and then-Senate Majority Leader Mitch McConnell (R-Ky.) made clear that no trial would occur until Trump was already out of office anyway.